-Testing on the exclusive DSC distress and safety calling frequencies should be avoided as far as possible by using other methods.
-VHF, MF and HF test calls should be in accordance with Recommendation ITU-R M.493 (see Table 4.7) and the call may be acknowledged by the called station.
+Testing on the exclusive DSC distress and safety calling frequencies should be limited as far as possible.
+VHF, MF and HF test calls should be in accordance with Recommendation ITU-R M.493 and the call may be acknowledged by the called station.
 Normally there would be no further communication between the two stations involved.